Dear Gardening Friends,

 More and more I am becoming interested in native shrubs, trees and perennials.
 I am not fanatical about it - after all our beloved camellias are not native!
 But as I learn more about underused native plants I am more impressed.
 For example I recently have been on the lookout for a good supplier for a native alder since alder is pretty much the perfect lake or stream side plant.
 I have been leaving more American beauty bushes alone and keeping an eye out for Carolina allspice, fothergilla, buttonbush, native clematis and honeysuckle and wisteria and the like.
 And I am on the lookout for good local suppliers of native plants so I can at least propose native alternatives to more standard and sometimes overused shrubs.
 If you know of such suppliers do let me know.

 There are two other services I have been thinking about as well.
 You know we often take a large amount of plant material out to the street much of which would be super for a compost bin.
-We are looking into easy to build and maintain compost designs for those that are interested.
+I am looking into easy to build and maintain compost designs for those that are interested.
 There is nothing quite as rewarding as homegrown compost!

 So many of you have plants and shrubs that are easy to propagate via rooting and grafting (especially the former), and could easily fill out your yards over time with new plantings from your own stock.
 All that is needed is a good rooting bed and/or rooting pots.
 This was my grandmother's way and it is a good one.
 I think for example of many of the old camellias and azaleas that many of us love and which are getting harder to find these days.
 And what a wonderful way to share our plants with friends!